AdaCore/spark2014/lrm/source/subprograms.rst

    * If the ``moded_item`` is not read but always updated by the subprogram directly or indirectly then its *effective mode* is **out**.
-   * If the body of the suboprogram neither reads or updates the ``moded_item``, directly or indirectly then the *effective mode* is unmoded.
+   * If the body of the suboprogram neither reads nor updates the ``moded_item``, directly or indirectly then the *effective mode* is unmoded.
    * Otherwise the *effective mode* is **in out**.